gbonacini/descracck/README.md

 Introduction:
 =============

 descracker command permits to perform dictionary attack ( brute force ) against legacy DES based Unix password hashes.
 It uses CUDA as acceleration layer.
-I wrote this more than 10 years ago and recently I fount it in a backup file.
-I decided to release it with some modernisation ( CUDA and C++ versions ).
+I wrote this program more than 10 years ago and recently I recovered it from a forgotten backup file.
+I decided to release it with some modernisations ( CUDA and C++ versions ).

 Testing:
 =========